hanbin7011/IOSApplication/README.md

 Notify following and comment to user.

 ### 2.6 Posting Page.
-User post goods' picture and comment.
+User posts goods' picture and comment.